ePages-de/epages-devportal/_posts/2021/2021-05-31-feathers-js-overview.md

 You can see here that I selected the Socket.io option for the real-time communication as well as rest

 ### Step 3: Create the Service
 Next we would like to create our service that will be responsible for all of the CRUD operations on the resource.
 For this example app we will create the CRUD service for the Todo objects:
 ***feathers generate service***

 {% image_custom image="/assets/img/pages/blog/images/feathers-step3.png" width="80" lightbox %}

-Here I selected Sequelize for the databse adapter.
-Which is a SQl ORM for Javascript
+Here I selected Sequelize for the databse adapter, which is a SQl Object Relational Mapper for Javascript

 ### Step 4: Start the application
 ***npm start***